ronanchilvers/ronanchilvers.github.io/content/posts/twelve-duchies/house-rules.md

 ---
 date: 2025-11-12
 title: House Rules
-summary: Some house rules that I'm using for the Twelve Duchies
+summary1: Some house rules that I'm using for the Twelve Duchies
 draft: false
 tags:
   - actual-play